You are here:

 All the while I was being kept busy as a professional editor of other writers’ works as well as continuing regular night shifts as a sub-editor on the news desk at the Herald Sun, Australia’s biggest selling daily newspaper.

 My other main pursuit is long-distance running.
 A few years back I broke the Australian age-group record for the half-marathon, becoming the fourth fastest in the world.
 During a trip to the UK, I became the year’s fastest runner in my age group for the 10km, 10 miles and the half-marathon.

-In 2017 I was one of only eight emerging crime fiction writers worldwide selected for a residency at the Centre for Excellence in Banff, Canada, to undergo intensive one-on-one tuition under the guidance of CWA alumni Michael Robotham and Louise Welsh.
+In 2017 I was one of eight emerging crime fiction writers worldwide selected for a residency at the Centre for Excellence in Banff, Canada, to undergo intensive one-on-one tuition under the guidance of CWA alumni Michael Robotham and Louise Welsh.

 Death By Drone was completed towards the end of 2018 when I decided to work with the excellent Design For Writers to redesign the covers of all five books and publish them as paperbacks through Ingram Spark.